 Research using MRI scans suggests that the amygdala — the part of your brain responsible for emotional perception — actually shrinks in response to meditation, becoming thicker and better at fending off anxiety.
 Aren’t brains amazing?!

 Ready to give meditation a try?
 Here’s an example to start with:

-- Find a comfortable seated position in a chair or on the floor with your feet flat against the floor.
+- Find a comfortable seated position on the floor or in a chair with your feet flat against the floor.
 Close your eyes.

-- Scan your body for tension and sensation.
+- Scan your body for tension and any sensations.
 How do your feet feel against the floor?
 How does your back feel against the chair?